Aunt Bee: Black-and-white seasons (1960–1965)

-Aunt Bee, full name Beatrice Taylor, is the paternal aunt of widower sheriff Andy Taylor and great-aunt to his son Opie Taylor.
-In the premiere episode of The Andy Griffith Show, "The New Housekeeper," Aunt Bee returns to Mayberry after a five-year sojourn in Morgantown, West Virginia, when Andy's housekeeper Rose marries and leaves his house.
-Aunt Bee thereafter manages Andy's household and becomes Opie's surrogate mother and grandmother.
+In "The New Housekeeper", the show's first episode, Aunt Bee returns from Morgantown, West Virginia after Andy's housekeeper, Rose, marries and leaves.
 Andy explains to Opie that he was raised by Aunt Bee, and Bee later mentions, without elaboration, having raised other Taylors.
+In the course of several of Bee's romantic episodes, it is mentioned she has never married, so she carries the Taylor name by birth, not marriage.
+Therefore, although it is never elaborated upon, Bee must be the sister of Andy's never-discussed father.
+In several episodes, Bee makes reference to "a brother," but it is never specified if the brother in question is Andy's father or another uncle.
+It is never explained why her name "Beatrice" has the shortened spelling "B-e-e" as opposed to the more common "B-e-a."

 Bee is well known in Mayberry for her cooking skills.
 In the first episode, she serves a platter of fried chicken with all the trimmings, and thereafter her character is associated with wholesome, home-cooked meals.
 She frequently contributes meals to community or church events and brings picnic baskets of food to Mayberry's tiny jail for its lawmen and inmates.
-While Aunt Bee is celebrated for her cuisine, she falls short as a pickler and marmalade maker.
+Although Aunt Bee is generally a good cook, her marmalade and pickles are poorly regarded.
 Andy and Barney refer to her pickles as "kerosene cucumbers" and her marmalade as smelling like "ammonia" – though they keep these opinions from her, so as not to hurt her feelings.
-Her other food is very well regarded, and Andy is especially fond of her pork chops and cornbread biscuits, while Opie's favorite dish is her butterscotch pecan pie.
-Bee has several one-episode flirtations in the early seasons with men who prove to be cads.
+Her other food is very well regarded, and Andy is especially fond of her pork chops and cornbread.

-Aunt Bee's other relatives sometimes come up in episodes; she speaks of trimming her brother's hair when a girl and, in one episode, her sister Nora visits.
+Aunt Bee's other relatives sometimes come up in episodes; she speaks of having trimmed her brother's hair when a girl and, in one episode, her sister Nora visits.
 She also has a rapscallion cousin called Bradford J. Taylor who features in a color episode.
 Bee is a teetotaler.
 In an episode in which a traveling salesman comes to Mayberry peddling patent medicine, Andy tells Barney that Aunt Bee is heavily against alcohol due to her brother's trouble with the bottle.
-In the same episode, Bee plays the piano and speaks of her baptism.
+In the same episode, Bee plays the piano and speaks of her baptism, implying she is a Christian.
 Bee is a member of the town choir and sings in church.